 One of the many recipes that I marked to try soon was Ree’s recipe for the Perfect Cream Scone.
 I’m not usually a scone fan, because I think they tend to be dry and crumbly, so I was happy to find this one slightly crispy on the outside with a soft, yet coffee-dunking worthy inside.
 I added a drizzling of melted chocolate to dress them up a bit.

 I couldn’t stop nibbling on them, and sent a few to school with my daughter and quickly froze the others.
 Quite addicting indeed.
 Ree knows her scones.

 I’m happy to be part of a group celebrating the release of Ree’s new book.
-Be sure to check out the delicious recipes being featured (all links are below), as well as other chances to enter to win one of these lovely books!
+Be sure to check out the delicious recipes being featured (all links are below).

 Bev Cooks made Chipotle Chicken Chili